Ayushparikh-code/Web-dev-mini-projects/form-validation/README.md

 ### Form Validation
-Abasic login form with validations!
+A basic login form with validations!

 ### Use of the Project:
 We can add this login form at start of any website to verify deatils.